 Many of our customers have backflow devices and our program requirements have been updated so if you have one of these devices at your property and your property use has changed or you think you might not need one please go through the checklist/questionnaire to the right to see if you might be eligible to remove your device.

-The District’s Backflow Testing Program was established to track the installation and testing of service protection backflow assemblies within the District’s service area.
-It is designed to ensure high quality and reliable potable water services for all of our customers required to have a backflow device per Title 17 Code of Regulations DIVISION 1.
+For those properties where a backflow device is required the District’s Backflow Testing Program was established to track the installation and testing of service protection backflow assemblies within the District’s service area.
+It is designed to ensure high-quality and reliable potable water services for all of our customers required to have a backflow device per Title 17 Code of Regulations DIVISION 1.
 STATE DEPARTMENT OF HEALTH SERVICES CHAPTER 5.
 SANITATION (ENVIRONMENTAL) GROUP 4.
 DRINKING WATER SUPPLIES ARTICLE 1.
 GENERAL.

 The monthly fee does not cover backflow repair or replacement costs.
 Should your device require significant repair or replacement the customer will be responsible for those costs.

-If you are unfamiliar with these type of devices and would like to learn more about their benefit, use/function, and requirements, etc. go to the American Backflow Prevention Association website or American Water Works Association.
+If you are unfamiliar with these types of devices and would like to learn more about their benefit, use, function, requirements, etc. go to the American Backflow Prevention Association website or American Water Works Association.

-For any backflow-related questions or concerns please contact our Backflow Specialist at (760) 728-1178 extension 212.
-You can also email firstname.lastname@example.org
+For any backflow-related questions or concerns or to discuss the qualifications for removing a device please contact our Backflow Specialist at (760) 728-1178 extension 212. or via email at firstname.lastname@example.org.